Home » Recipes » Soup » Creamy Mushroom & Wild Rice Soup

 Creamy Mushroom & Wild Rice Soup

-What You’ll Need
+You’ll Need These Ingredients

-Here are all the ingredients that you need to make this cozy and hearty vegan wild rice soup.
+Here are all the ingredients that you need to make this cozy and hearty vegan mushroom and wild rice soup.
 Scroll to the recipe card at the bottom of the page to see the exact amounts for each ingredient.

 • White onion – If you don’t have a white onion, you can use a yellow onion, red onion, or 3 shallots.